jakcodex/muledump/README.md

 - [SetupTools](docs/setuptools/index.md) - An easy to use, browser-based user interface for managing Muledump
 - MuleQueue - Task queuing to control the flow of requests from Muledump
 - Vault display is now fully customizable and comes with three pre-defined layouts
+- Character Sorting by fame, exp, total fame, class, and custom lists
+- Character Lists allow you to create custom Muledump account layouts showing only characters you specify
 - Exporting works with the following modes: text, csv, json, image, imgur
 - Fully compliant with Deca rate limiting